MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Analysis

-For false negatives, approximately 85-95\% were cases where the target MWE was missing from our lexicon, so the bottleneck for recall appears to be our system's lexicon.
-However, for the majority of false negatives where the the MWE was present in our lexicon it was also associated with a definition appropriate for that combination of words in that sentence, meaning that these represent failures of our MWE identification system and not the lexicon.
-In conclusion, the results of our analysis speak to the difficult and potentially subjective nature of defining and annotating MWEs, and we hope to see further work exploring this area in the future.
+For false negatives, $>$85\% were cases where the target MWE was missing from the lexicon, confirming that the bottleneck for recall is our system's lexicon.
+For the majority of the remaining false negatives, an appropriate sense for the given context was present in our lexicon, meaning that these were failures of our MWE identification system and not the lexicon.
+However, the fact that errors in matching meaning to context account for $<$20\% of false positives and $<$15\% of false negatives shows that our model has successfully learned how to judge whether a group of words constitutes a MWE with a given meaning.
+See Table~\ref{tab:error_examples} true negatives for examples of MWEs excluded based on meaning.